jaruiz/light52/README.md

 This project is in a very early state:

-* No documentation other than this readme file.
+* No documentation other than this readme file and a draft of the datasheet.
 * Hardly debugged.
 * No useable synthesizable demo.